cloudmessage/cloudmessage-backend/README.md

 Besides AWS, additional services used are:
 * Auth0 for authentication
 * Netlify for hosting Frontend
+* ElephantSQL for hosted Postgres
+* CloudAMQP for hosted RabbitMQ
 * A web domain for use with application backend API